Monthlies/Loader/README.md

 All of this can be replaced in Resources in VS

 You can also adjust this for a spoofer only etc.

+## Usage

+- Login using key only with Auth.gg
+- Start Injection (it first maps the driver)
+- Finish Injection once in-game

+Then make sure to sell you pasted p2c / spoofer!